JoA-MoS/JoA-MoS.github.io/_posts/2017-10-04-hosting-angular-app-on-gh-project-page-in-6-steps.md

 author: JoA-MoS
 ---

-# Hosting Angular app on github project pages in 6 steps

 1. Create a new Angular Application
 2. Create a new GitHub Repository
 3. Add a remote to your local git of your angular application
 4. Build your application to a specific folder

     ```
     ng build --base-href /{{RepoName}}/ --output-path ./docs
     ```

     _You can add --prod as well to build the prod version of your code_

 5. Git commit and Push your code to github